Teddy Bridgewater: Denver Broncos

 On April 28, 2021, weeks after the Panthers acquired Sam Darnold in a trade with the Jets, Bridgewater was traded to the Broncos in exchange for a 2021 sixth-round pick.
 The team brought in Bridgewater to compete with incumbent quarterback Drew Lock, and the players split starts throughout the 2021 preseason.
 On August 25, the Broncos announced that Bridgewater had won the starting job.

 On September 12, Bridgewater made his Broncos debut on the road against the New York Giants, completing 28-of-36 passes for 264 yards and two touchdowns in a 27–13 season-opening victory.
 He then led the team to 2–0 with a victory over the Jaguars in Week 2 with a 328-yard, two-touchdown day.
 The Broncos started 3–0 before losing five of their next seven games.
-Bridgewater suffered a concussion in the Broncos Week 15 loss to the Bengals (which made them 7–7) that would rule him out for the rest of the season.
+Bridgewater suffered a concussion in the Week 15 loss to the Bengals (which made them 7–7) that would rule him out for the rest of the season.
 Bridgewater was placed on injured reserve on January 5, 2022.

-He finished the 2021 season with 3,052 passing yards, 18 touchdowns, and seven interceptions to go along with 106 rushing yards and two touchdowns.
+Bridgewater finished the 2021 season with 3,052 passing yards, 18 touchdowns, and seven interceptions to go along with 106 rushing yards and two touchdowns.

 Miami Dolphins

-On March 17, 2022, Bridgewater signed a one-year contract with the Miami Dolphins worth up to $10 million.
+On March 17, 2022, Bridgewater signed a one-year, $6.5 million contract with the Miami Dolphins worth up to $10 million.

 Bridgewater made his Dolphins debut in Week 3 against the Bills after starter Tua Tagovailoa briefly left the game in the second quarter.
 He attempted two passes and was sacked once before Tagovailoa returned in the second half.
-During Week 4 against the Bengals, Bridgewater came in the second quarter after Tagovailoa left the game with a head and neck injury.
-Bridgewater threw for 193 yards, a touchdown, and an interception in the 27–15 loss.
-In the next game against the Jets, Bridgewater committed an intentional grounding penalty that occurred in the endzone for a safety.
+In the next game against the Bengals, Bridgewater came in the second quarter after Tagovailoa left the game with a head and neck injury.
+Bridgewater threw for 193 yards, a touchdown, and an interception during the 27–15 loss.
+The following week against his former team, the Jets, Bridgewater committed an intentional grounding penalty that occurred in the endzone for a safety.
 During the play, he was hit by Sauce Gardner and left the game due to a concussion.

-The following week against his former team, the Vikings, Bridgewater came into the game in relief of Skylar Thompson and passed for 329 yards, two touchdowns, and two interceptions in the 24–16 loss.
+During Week 6 against his former team, the Vikings, Bridgewater came into the game in relief of Skylar Thompson and passed for 329 yards, two touchdowns, and two interceptions in the 24–16 loss.
 Following Tua Tagovailoa entering concussion protocols after their Week 16 loss against the Packers, head coach Mike McDaniel announced that Bridgewater would start against the New England Patriots in Week 17.
 In the game, Bridgewater completed 12-of-19 passes for 161 yards, a touchdown, and an interception that was returned for a touchdown before exiting the game in the third quarter after suffering a broken finger in his throwing hand.
 The Dolphins went on to lose 23–21.
 Due to Bridgewater's injury, third-string rookie quarterback Skylar Thompson made his second start of the season in Week 18 against the Jets.